Now Reading

 Paleo Chocolate Truffles

-These Paleo Chocolate Truffles are a sweet, guilt-free treat that anyone would love.
-They’ve got a soft, creamy center and have a crisp chocolate coating.
+These paleo chocolate truffles are a sweet, guilt-less treat that anyone will love.
+They’ve got a soft, creamy center and a crisp chocolate coating.

 These Paleo chocolate truffles are basically my paleo hot fudge sauce turned into a portable and bite-sized chocolate treat.
 You know when you’ve got a craving for chocolate but you only want a bite?
 And you’re searching your kitchen but there just isn’t anything you really want?
 Not chocolate chips, not cookies, or a cupcake…